How important is breakfast?

 What should I eat for breakfast?

 For most, breakfast is imperative to feel alert and ready to tackle the day (especially for children and adolescents), but it’s also important to consider what you eat as a whole.
-“I think our grandmas and parents were on the right track when they were saying, ‘Breakfast is the most important meal of the day.’
-However, with that said, nutritional intake and best health is influenced by food and beverage intake throughout the entire day and is relevant to the individual,” says Boidin.
+“I think our grandparents and parents were on the right track when they were saying, ‘Breakfast is the most important meal of the day.’
+However, with that said, nutritional intake and good health is influenced by food and beverage intake throughout the entire day and is relevant to the individual,” says Boidin.

 Anyone wondering if they should eat breakfast should think about how they feel if they don’t eat in the morning, says Boidin.
 Are you overeating during the day?
 Are you experiencing loss of concentration and increased fatigue?
 Are you noticing increased irritability towards the end of the day?
 If you’re nodding your head as you read, it’s likely that’s your answer.
 But ‘to breakfast or not to breakfast’ isn’t the only question to consider here.
 What you put on your plate can also affect how you feel and what you eat for the day.
 “Making a healthy choice from the start can set you up for a better day overall,” says Swaney.